cqylunlun/GLASS/README.md

 - VisA ([Download link](https://github.com/amazon-science/spot-diff/))
 - MPDD ([Download link](https://github.com/stepanje/MPDD/))

-The DTD dataset is essential for local anomaly synthesis, while the other datasets are used for anomaly detection evaluation.
+DTD is an auxiliary texture dataset used for data augmentation in GLASS, while the other datasets are used for anomaly detection evaluation.
 These dataset folders/files follow its original structure.